 The project’s twin plug-and-play towers, each 332 feet tall, would let a mobile home owner rent out, drive up and park in one of 504 slots around the periphery of each structure.
 The lower levels were to contain stores and upper levels a restaurant plus community spaces.

 Imagine the potential: people could move from city to city whenever they wanted, renting out tower slots right in in the middle of dense downtowns.
-Just bring your own residence to enjoy the view, then pick up stakes (or rather: parking breaks) and move on to the next one.
+Just bring your own residence to enjoy the view, then pick up stakes (or rather: parking brakes) and move on to the next one.

 Frey’s ideas were taken seriously in part because he was already an established pioneer in the mobile housing industry.
 Years earlier, Frey coined the term “mobile home” (they had previously been called house trailers or trailer coaches), writes Stewart Brand in How Buildings Learn, a book about how architecture adapts over time.
 Frey also helped lobby the government to allow ten-foot-wide homes on roads.